Expert Guide to Home Care Marketing

 - Digital Marketing – inbound marketing including online content, search engine optimization (SEO), social networking, social ads, video (we include video in social), mobile ads, email, e-news and websites.

 (note: we treat some digital activity as advertising and some as marketing based upon whether it builds long term value online or if it disappears when you stop paying.
-This is different than grouping all digital together, with groupings by function instead of communication type.)
+This is different than grouping all digital together- more below.)

 Start by noting the amount of time and money you are spending in each quadrant.